-Evaluation: Gredell Engineering conducted an evaluation of the location restriction based on wetlands for the Bottom Ash Pond.
-To evaluate the location restriction, Gredell Engineering utilized the Missouri Department of Natural Resources (MDNR) National Pollutant Discharge Elimination Permit (Permit Number MO-0095575) which was reissued on March 28, 2018; the

-United States Fish and Wildlife Service (U.S. Fish and Wildlife), National Wetlands Inventory; and U.S. Fish and Wildlife Endangered Species Inventory for Scott County.
+Evaluation: Gredell Engineering conducted an evaluation of the location restriction based on wetlands for the Fly Ash Pond.
+To evaluate the location restriction, Gredell Engineering utilized the Missouri Department of Natural Resources (MDNR) National Pollutant Discharge Elimination Permit (Permit Number MO-0095575), which was reissued on March 28, 2018; the United States Fish and Wildlife Service (U.S. Fish and Wildlife), National Wetlands Inventory; and U.S. Fish and Wildlife Endangered Species Inventory for Scott County.

-Figure 1 in Appendix A is a map of the surrounding area to the SBMU facility.
-Using the U.S. Fish and Wildlife Wetlands Inventory, the locations of wetlands were identified and are depicted on Figure 5 in Appendix A. In addition to depicting locations, the Wetland Inventory also provides information on each of these symbols when the user clicks the symbol.
-The Bottom Ash Pond is identified as: "L1UBK", which is defined as Lacustrine, Subsystem Limnetic, indicating it has an unclassified bottom and is artificially flooded.
+Appendix A - Figure 1 is a map of the area surrounding the SBMU facility.
+Using the U.S. Fish and Wildlife Wetlands Inventory, the locations of wetlands were identified and are depicted on Appendix A - Figure 5.
+In addition to depicting locations, the Wetland Inventory also provides information on each of these symbols when the user clicks the symbol.
+The Fly Ash Pond is identified as: "L1UBK", which is defined as Lacustrine, Subsystem Limnetic, indicating it has an unclassified bottom and is artificially flooded.

 A Lacustrine System includes wetlands and deep water habitats with the following characteristics: 1) situated in a topographic depression; 2) lacking trees, shrubs, persistent emergents, emergent mosses or lichens; and 3) has a total area of at least 20 acres.
 A Limnetic Subsystem includes all deep water habitats.
-An unclassified bottom includes deep water habitats with at least 25 percent (%) cover of particles smaller than stones (less than 6 to 7 centimeters), and a vegetative cover of less than 30%.
+An unclassified bottom includes deep water habitats with at least 25 percent cover of particles smaller than stones (less than 6 to 7 centimeters), and a vegetative cover of less than 30 percent.
 Artificially Flooded indicates that the amount and duration of flooding are controlled by means of pumps or siphons in combination with dikes, berms or dams.
 The vegetation growing on these areas cannot be considered a reliable indicator of Water Regime.
-The Artificially Flooded Water Regime Modifier should not be used in the Riverine System or for impoundments or excavated wetland unless the inputs and outputs are control the inputs and outputs to maintain a specific depth; therefore, it cannot be classified as a 'wetland'.
+The Artificially Flooded Water Regime Modifier should not be used in the Riverine System or for impoundments or excavated wetland unless the inputs and outputs are controlled to achieve a specific depth and duration of flooding.
+The Fly Ash Pond does not control the inputs and outputs to maintain a specific depth; therefore, it cannot be classified as a 'wetland'.

-This description of the Bottom Ash Pond is consistent with the operation by SBMU of pumping sluiced bottom ash and water to an area that has a berm and returning process water for continued operation.
-The water level is inconsistent and potentially up to 16 feet in depth, which is incompatible with sustaining wetland growth.
-There is little to no cover, less than 30%, and the bottom ash pond is greater than 20 acres.
-Therefore, by classification, wetlands are not present in the area of the Bottom Ash Pond and the operation of the Bottom Ash Pond does not impact wetlands.
-Further, Gredell Engineering has not observed wetland plants during routine inspections.
+Operation of the Fly Ash Pond consists of transporting fly ash by truck and depositing it in the pond.
+Water level is inconsistent and dependent on precipitation events, wind and evapotranspiration, which is incompatible with sustaining wetland growth.
+There is little to no cover, less than 30 percent, no hydric soils, and the Fly Ash Pond is greater than 20 acres in size.
+Therefore, by classification, wetlands are not present in the area of the Fly Ash Pond and the operation of the Fly Ash Pond does not impact wetlands.
+Further, Gredell Engineering has not observed wetland plants during routine annual inspections.

-In accordance with \$257.61 Wetlands. (a)(1)(3)(4) and (5) the Bottom Ash Pond does not cause or contribute to significant degradation of wetlands.
+In accordance with $\S 257.61$, Wetlands, (a)(1)(3)(4) and (5) the Fly Ash Pond does not cause or contribute to significant degradation of wetlands.
 There will not be a net loss of wetlands or impacts to existing wetlands since wetlands are not present.

-Using the U.S. Fish and Wildlife Information and Planning Consultation website, the area of the Bottom Ash Pond in Scott County, Missouri was evaluated for species listed under the Endangered Species Act which are identified as threatened and endangered.
+Using the U.S. Fish and Wildlife Information and Planning Consultation website, the area of the Fly Ash Pond in Scott County, Missouri was evaluated for species listed under the Endangered Species Act which are identified as threatened and endangered.
 The following is a listing of the analysis presented: